shariqsway/nest-api-key-auth/README.md

 - `ipWhitelist`: Array of allowed IP addresses
 - `rateLimitMax`: Maximum requests per window
 - `rateLimitWindowMs`: Rate limit window in milliseconds
+- `quotaMax`: Maximum requests allowed within a quota period (null if no quota)
+- `quotaPeriod`: Quota period - 'daily', 'monthly', or 'yearly' (null if no quota)
+- `quotaUsed`: Number of requests used in current quota period
+- `quotaResetAt`: Timestamp when quota resets
+- `metadata`: Custom metadata as JSON object (null if none)
+- `tags`: Array of tags for organization
+- `owner`: Owner identifier (null if none)
+- `environment`: Environment - 'production', 'staging', or 'development' (null if none)
+- `description`: Description of the API key (null if none)
 - `createdAt`: Creation timestamp
 - `updatedAt`: Last update timestamp